Applicability: Office 2019, 2016, 2013; Office 365 and Standard.

-> You might want to enable or disable spell checking autocorrects in your Office macros.
+You might want to enable or disable spell checking auto-corrects in your Word and Excel VBA macros.

-> As mentioned above, Word automatically checks your content and grammar as you type those.
+As mentioned above, Word automatically checks your content and grammar as you type those.
 If for some reason, this capability is not enabled in your system, proceed as following.

 - Click on Options under File menu.

 - In the pop up window that opens, select Proofing.